jmalauss/Absenteeism/README.md

 This model was chosen to explore the relationship between a continuous input data column and a continuous target data column.
 The linear regression model would then attempt to fit itself to the data and predict the line of best fit for the data, therey illustrating the relationship between the two variables.
 This allows us to clearly illustrate the strength of the relationship, if any, between the variables.
 Unfortunately, the regression is limited to straight lines, and as such fails to capture more complex relationships between variables that could be found using a polynomial regression, for example.

-## Group Approach
-1. clean the data through EDA with pandas
-2. cleaned data to pgadmin
-3. join/combine tables in pgadmin
-4. export back to notebook - what story do we want to tell?
-5. develop unsupervised/supervised ML model in the notebook
-6. develop visualizations - they can be in the notebook or JS/tableau

-## Branches:
-- ETL branch
-- database branch: pgadmin files; .sql files; module 7 for reference
-- machine learning model branch
-- visualization branch

 ## Preliminary Data Preprocessing
-- After reading in the csv, we needed to round the Age column to a whole number
 - we also needed to drop some columns: `absenteeism_df.drop(["Surname", "GivenName", "BusinessUnit"], axis=1)`
-- Then we rounded LengthService and AbsentHours to 2 decimal places
 - Given the columns and the type of information we have about each employee, we decided to split our dataframe into two separate tables.
 The primary key relating these tables is the employee ID.
 We have one DF for People, and one for Location.
 People DF shares info about the individual's characteristics while Location DF shares info about WHERE they work.
 Both of these DFs contain the column AbsentHours, the variable we are looking to understand.